1Yada Yahowah

 Based upon what we have read in the Towrah and Prophets, while God is perfect, and always exacting in His timing, much less is expected of us.
 As a result, in our charts, we have provided the best information available so that you can use this data to ascertain the first of ‘Abyb between the date of this edit in 2023 and Yahowah’s return in 2033.
 However, since precision is not always possible, we are not being dogmatic.

 Using the methodology presented in the Towrah, a month begins with the first full day in which the moon has already begun to renew its reflected light.
-This must occur before sundown – whether actually seen or calculated – 9because that denotes the beginning of the next day.
+This must occur before sundown – whether actually seen or calculated – because that denotes the beginning of the next day.
 This known, there are still a number of issues that must be considered.

-First, the initial emergence of light on the moon’s surface occurs near sunset because a renewing moon is visually in proximity to the sun from our perspective.
+9First, the initial emergence of light on the moon’s surface occurs near sunset because a renewing moon is visually in proximity to the sun from our perspective.
 If the reflected crescent does not begin to emerge until after sunset, the new month would begin the following day.

 Second, even in the least obstructed atmospheric conditions and from the best vantage point, if the moon has waxed less than one percent, it would not be visible to the naked eye.
 So, for our calculations, we tend to accept renewed light of greater than one percent and always only if it occurs prior to sunset.